Skip to content

 In the DO runtime, sub-agents run in separate Durable Objects.
 Cross-DO usage aggregation is not currently supported.
 The tokensIncludingSubAgents field will only include the parent agent's tokens.
 For accurate sub-agent usage, query each sub-agent's DO directly.

-Legacy API (Deprecated)
+Migration from Legacy AgentServer API

 typescript